ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 ```
 This way, you get a program that has the same computational properties
 as the imperative program with the additional clarity and natural
-looking of an algorithm that performs pattern matching and recursive
+look of an algorithm that performs pattern matching and recursive
 calls to handle an argument that belongs to a recursive sum data type.